graalvm/graal-languages-demos/graaljs/graaljs-gradle-webpack-guide/README.md

-# Using Node Packages in a Java Application with Maven
+# Using Node Packages in a Java Application with Gradle

-> **Note**: If you are using Gradle, take a look at [this guide](../graaljs-gradle-webpack-guide/).
+> **Note**: If you are using Maven, take a look at [this guide](../graaljs-maven-webpack-guide/).

 JavaScript libraries can be packaged with plain Java applications.
-The integration is facilitated through [GraalJS Maven artifacts](https://central.sonatype.com/artifact/org.graalvm.polyglot/js) and the [GraalVM Polyglot API](https://www.graalvm.org/latest/reference-manual/embed-languages/), supporting a wide range of project setups.
+The integration is facilitated through [GraalJS](https://www.graalvm.org/javascript) and the [GraalVM Polyglot API](https://www.graalvm.org/latest/reference-manual/embed-languages/), supporting a wide range of project setups.

 Using Node (NPM) packages in Java projects often requires a bit more setup, due to the nature of the Node packaging ecosystem.
 One way to use such modules is to prepackage them into a single _.js_ or _.mjs_ file using a bundler like [webpack](https://webpack.js.org/).
-This guide explains step-by-step how to integrate the `webpack` build into a Maven Java project and embed the generated JavaScript code in the JAR file of the application.
+This guide explains step-by-step how to integrate the webpack build into a Gradle Java project and embed the generated JavaScript code in the JAR file of the application.

 # GraalJS QRCode Demo